mango-ki/SRB2DiscordBot/README.md

 </ul><br>
 <span style="font-size: 15px"><b>What the bot is able to do:</span></b><br>
 <ul>
-<li data-xf-list-type="ul">translate the chat from the game in the discord and let communicate outside the game;</li>
+<li data-xf-list-type="ul">Relay chat from the game into a Discord channel, and let Discord users communicate back in that channel;</li>
 <li data-xf-list-type="ul">Run the server with parameters, the parameters are specified in the .cfg file;</li>
 <li data-xf-list-type="ul">Restart the server with a fatal error or at closing the server;</li>
 <li data-xf-list-type="ul">Display server statistics (map, image (url), map number, number of emeralds, number of players, map time, server time, list of players and their statistics).</li>